nfagerlund/terraform-website/content/source/docs/enterprise-beta/guides/practices_part3.3.html.md

 * Expand the benefits of Terraform beyond the core of engineers who directly edit Terraform code.
 * Manage infrastructure provisioning permissions for users and teams.

-Terraform Enterprise (TFE) is the tool we’ve built to help you address these next-level problems.
+[Terraform Enterprise (TFE)](https://www.hashicorp.com/products/terraform/) is the product we’ve built to help you address these next-level problems.
 The following section describes how to start using it most effectively.

 Note: If you aren’t already using mature Terraform code to manage a significant portion of your infrastructure, make sure you follow the steps in the previous section first.